-Compartment syndromes can be acute or chronic.
-An acute compartment syndrome is caused by impact or trauma which causes bleeding within the muscle compartment and therefore swelling.
-Pressure inside the compartment is raised resulting in pain.
+An acute compartment syndrome is caused by impact or trauma which causes bleeding within the muscle compartment.
+The swelling inceases pressure inside the compartment resulting in pain.
 A muscle strain can also bleed within a muscle compartment having the same effect.

-A chronic compartment syndrome is usually comes on over a longer period of time and is a result of over use.
+A chronic compartment syndrome is usually comes on over a longer period of time through over use.
 The muscle grows too big for the compartment or sheath that surrounds it increasing pressure within the compartment and causing pain.

 Biomechanical factors such as over pronation where the foot rolls in or flattens too much when running can abnormally increase the load on certain muscles making a compartment syndrome more likely.

 Rest, but try to exercise your upper body or cycle if it is not painful.
-Apply ice or cold therapy for 20 minutes at a time but not directly onto the skin.
-Place in a wet tea towel.
-Commercially available hot and cold packs are often more convenient to use on a regular bases.
+Apply ice or cold therapy for 20 minutes at a time.
+Use a wet tea towel or commercially available cold packs to avoid skin burns.

-A chronic compartment syndrome may respond to massage techniques.
-Cross friction massage to the muscle compartment may have the effect of stretching the sheath creating more space for the muscle.
+A chronic compartment syndrome may respond to cross friction massage techniques which aim to stretch the sheath creating more space for the muscle.